What's in the 'Types of pancreatic cancer' section?

 Other functioning pancreatic neuroendocrine cancers include:

 - Somatostatinomas which produce too much somatostatin.
-This can lead to symptoms including gallstones, steatorrhoea (pale, oily, poo), anaemia, tummy pain, high blood sugar levels and jaundice.
+This can lead to symptoms including gallstones, steatorrhoea (pale, oily poo), anaemia, tummy pain, high blood sugar levels and jaundice.

 - ACTHomas which produce too much ACTH (adrenocorticotropic hormone).
-This can cause symptoms of Cushings disease, including weight gain, easy bruising, anaemia, depression, increased risk of infection and darkened skin.
+This can cause symptoms of Cushing’s disease, including weight gain, easy bruising, anaemia, depression, increased risk of infection and darkened skin.

-- PTHrPomas which produce too much PTHrP (Parathyroid hormone-related protein).
+- PTHrPomas which produce too much PTHrP (parathyroid hormone-related protein).
 This can cause symptoms including high calcium levels, tummy pain, feeling and being sick, constipation, bone pain, osteoporosis, fatigue, and confusion.

 - Ppomas which produce too much pancreatic polypeptide.
 This can cause symptoms including diarrhoea, abdominal pain and weight loss.